Deebot vs Roomba Face to Face comparison

 Wrap Up

-It is clear that the mop function in Deebot and most importantly, the cheap price is a serious concern for Roomba.
-In as much as iRobot has been dominant, more Americans are now being inclined more to the affordability of Deebot than the reliability of Roomba.
+It is clear that the mop function in Deebot and most importantly, the cheaper price is a serious concern for Roomba.
+However, as much as iRobot has been dominant, more Americans are now inclined more toward the affordability of Deebot than the reliability of Roomba.

 Carolyn